Net Worth

 Unpaid Taxes

-In 2008, the IRS filed another lien against him for unpaid taxes of approximately $3,095,004.64 from 2006; however, Dupri didn’t hang around this time and paid the debt in full, officially releasing him from the lien on January 18, 2013.
+In 2008, the IRS filed another lien against him for approximately $3,095,004.64 in unpaid taxes from 2006; however, Dupri didn’t hang around this time and paid the debt in full, officially releasing him from the lien on January 18, 2013.

 SunTrust Bank Lawsuit

-In 2013, Dupri was sued by SunTrust Bank for defaulting on a $5 million loan he took with them in 2010 to help pay off his income tax debts.
+In 2013, Dupri was sued by SunTrust Bank for defaulting on a $5 million loan he took out in 2010 to pay off his income tax debts.
 To secure the loan, Dupri put up collateral from his record label, So So Def, in the form of copyrights to songs by many well-known artists and a building that included two recording studios.

-After paying back more than half of the loan, the bank stopped receiving any further payments and, therefore, filed a lawsuit against Dupri for $1.9 million, covering the balance and interest.
+After more than half of the loan was repaid, the bank stopped receiving any further payments and therefore filed a lawsuit against Dupri for $1.9 million, covering the balance and interest.

-However, Dupri fought back with a countersuit seeking $216,000 in damages and fees, claiming that his banker, responsible for the loan, took advantage of his lack of education and tricked him into signing a new agreement with higher interest rates, which turned out to increase his loan payments without him knowing, causing him to default.
-This meant he was forced to sell off his music catalog and studios, which had a combined value of $22.5 million.
+However, Dupri fought back with a countersuit seeking $216,000 in damages and fees.
+He claimed that his banker, responsible for the loan, took advantage of his lack of education and tricked him into signing a new agreement with higher interest rates.
+This turned out to increase his loan payments without his knowledge, causing him to default.
+This meant he was forced to sell his music catalog and studios, which together were valued at $22.5 million.

 The case was reportedly settled by the end of 2013, while the exact terms of the settlement were not disclosed to the public.
 However, it is believed that Dupri and SunTrust Bank reached an agreement before the case went to a full trial.